-- Rule 1.
-SCOPE AND PURPOSES OF RULES - (a) The rules of procedure in any proceeding in this court are those prescribed by the laws of the United States and the Federal Rules of Civil Procedure, along with these local rules and orders entered by the court. - (b) These rules may be known and cited as Local Uniform Civil Rule [L.U.Civ.R.]. - (c) The underlying principle of the Rules is to make access to a fair and efficient court system available and affordable to all citizens. - Rule 4.
-CIVIL PROCESS - (a) Preparation.
+Rule 1.SCOPE AND PURPOSES OF RULES

+- (a) The rules of procedure in any proceeding in this court are those prescribed by the laws of the United States and the Federal Rules of Civil Procedure, along with these local rules and orders entered by the court. - (b) These rules may be known and cited as Local Uniform Civil Rule [L.U.
+CIV.
+R.]. - (c) The underlying principle of the Rules is to make access to a fair and efficient court system available and affordable to all citizens.

+Rule 4.
+CIVIL PROCESS

+- (a) Preparation.
 It is the responsibility of the plaintiff in each original case filed to prepare the summons to be served on each defendant and to present the process to the clerk of court at the time of the filing of the original complaint.
 The signed process with seal affixed will then be returned to the attorney for service. - (b) Service.
-The United States Marshal does not serve process in civil actions except on behalf of the federal government, in actions proceeding in forma pauperis, on writs of seizure and executions of judgments, and when otherwise ordered by a federal court. - Rule 5.
-ORIGINAL FILINGS AND REMOVALS - (a) Original Filings.
+The United States Marshal does not serve process in civil actions except on behalf of the federal government, in actions proceeding in forma pauperis, on writs of seizure and executions of judgments, and when otherwise ordered by a federal court.

+Rule 5.
+ORIGINAL FILINGS AND REMOVALS

+- (a) Original Filings.
 In all civil actions, the plaintiff must file with the clerk of court the original complaint - (1) Civil Cover Sheet.
 A civil cover sheet (Form JS 44) must be filed with each original complaint or petition filed.
 A link to all national forms can be found on the courts' Websites. - (2) Filing Fees.
+Filing fees must be paid to the clerk of court upon filing of each original complaint or petition in accordance with the fee schedule maintained by the clerk of court.

+(b) Removals.

-Filing fees must be paid to the clerk of court upon filing of each original complaint or petition in accordance with the fee schedule maintained by the clerk of court. - (b) Removals: Required Filing of the Entire State Court Record.
-In addition to the requirements for removal set forth in 28 U.S.C. § 1446, a defendant or defendants desiring to remove any civil action or criminal prosecution from a state court must file as an exhibit to its Notice of Removal a copy of the entire state court record in the format required by the Administrative Procedures for Electronic Case Filing for the district to which it is removed.
-If the removing defendant or defendants cannot practicably obtain a copy of the entire state court record by the date of removal, then - and only then - the removing defendant or defendants must obtain and electronically file the complete copy in the format required by the Administrative Procedures for Electronic Case Filing for that district no later than fourteen days from the date of removal.
+(1) Required Filing of the Entire State Court Record and Unresolved Motions.
+In addition to the requirements for removal set forth in 28 U.S.C. § 1446, a defendant or defendants desiring to remove any civil action or criminal prosecution from a state court must file a copy of the entire state court record no later than 14 days from the date of removal.
+Further, within 14 days after the Case Management Conference, the parties must file as separate docket items any unresolved motions that were filed in state court and that they wish to advance.
+(2) When removing a state court action to Bankruptcy Court, the Notice of Removal, citing bankruptcy as a jurisdictional basis, must be filed with the United States District Court Clerk's Office in the appropriate district and division.
+A motion to transfer the case from District Court to Bankruptcy Court must also be promptly filed.
+When docketing the motion to transfer, counsel will be directed to docket the motion under an event entry on CM/ECF that will generate an immediate notice to the Bankruptcy Court that such a motion has been filed in the District Court.
+If the movant desires that the motion to transfer be heard immediately, the movant must style the motion "URGENT AND NECESSITOUS" and immediately contact the District Judge's chambers in accordance with L.U.
+CIV.
+R. 7(b)(8).